valebara/Borsa-Ricerca/README.md

 \
 Directories:
 - Jupyter notebook &rarr; Examples for the application of Psi method and bayesian update of parameters
-- Psychopy &rarr; Compared to Matlab Psychtoolbox, not only it's open source, but it's easier to install and more user friendly: one can use both Coder and Builder, the tutorials are much more useful and the help is way more clear
+- Psychopy &rarr; Compared to Matlab Psychtoolbox, not only it's open source, but it's easier to install and more user friendly: one can use both Coder and Builder, the tutorials are much more useful and the Help is way more clear
 - Psychtoolbox &rarr; Not only tests, but also scripts for stimuli creation (bandpass filtered letters)
 - Python to Unity &rarr; Dialogue files with Unity for the application of Psi method for different tasks (Slant, SOA)